ninofiliu/blender-ambientcg-addon/README.md

 ![image](https://github.com/ninofiliu/blender-ambientcg-addon/assets/29477588/413cced7-ee3a-4d19-a6b9-c91c9aa5d3a5)

 Click on `Fetch and Create Material`.
 Wait for the material to be fetched - depending on the resolution and your connection, it should take anywhere from 5s to 1mn.
 You'll then be able to select the material from the dropdown.
-It set up the color texture, the roughness, and the metalness.
+It set up the color texture, the roughness, and the normal map.

 ![image](https://github.com/ninofiliu/blender-ambientcg-addon/assets/29477588/84271a37-c989-4767-981b-21224199d7bc)